Sign up NOW for Voluntary Pre-Kindergarten (VPK)!

 How to Register

-Call 877 220-1223 x 260 for an appointment, or register on-line at https://familyservices.floridaearlylearning.com/ Bring your child’s original birth certificate, your (legal guardian’s) ID, as well as your proof of Florida residence.
+Register through the Florida’s Early Learning Family Portal at https://familyservices.floridaearlylearning.com/ You will need your child’s original birth certificate, your (legal guardian’s) ID, as well as your proof of Florida residence.
 (A PO Box is not an acceptable proof of residence.)

 Frequently Asked Questions